A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 The non-conservative forms of Eqs.~(\ref{eqn:spcont}) and~(\ref{eqn:energy}) are integrated in time using an explicit first-order step as

-where the convective and diffusive terms are evaluated explicitly at time \(n\) and the phase-wise velocity \(\vec{u}_m\) is used.
-The term \(\vec{u}_{m}\) is evaluated at the cell center using a linear average from cell face values.
+where the convective and diffusive terms are evaluated explicitly at time \(n\) and the phase-wise velocity \(\vec{u}_f\) is used.
+Here, \(f\) can refer to the gas phase (i.e., \(f=g\)) or to the liquid phase (i.e., \(f=l\)).
+The term \(\vec{u}_{f}\) is evaluated at the cell center using a linear average from cell face values.
+The choice of a first-order integration in time is made in line with the VOF split-advection algorithm.
+The time step value is already restricted to ensure numerical stability and minimize the geometrical errors introduced when advecting the volume-fraction field.
+Any influence of the low-order temporal scheme in the solution of Eqs.~(\ref{eqn:spcont_disc}) and~(\ref{eqn:energy_disc}) is therefore limited.
+A higher-order temporal integration could be considered in future works.

-The convective terms are discretized using an adaptive first-/second-order upwinding scheme to maintain numerical stability and boundedness (i.e., \(Y_1 \leq 1\)).
-The physics of the problem limit the solution of the mixture composition and temperature and, within the limits of the CFL conditions, only a first-order upwind discretization of the convective term is unconditionally bounded~\cite{herrmann2006flux}.